bkhelifi/CADS_2024/Advanced_handson/README.md

 <a name="time"></a>
-## Session of Thursday, 9h30/10h45
+## Session of Thursday, 9h30/10h45 (common for the begginder group)
-**Timing analysis**: More time-domain algorithms, PSD handling.
+**Timing analysis** : creating a light curve for a time variable source

 Made by Claudio Galelli (LUTh, Meudon) and Jean-Philippe Lenain (LPNHE, Paris).
 Location : room CIAS, Observatoire de Meudon

-Link to the notebook.

 <a name="simu"></a>
 ## Session of Thursday, 11h15/12h30